STAT+: A year after distressed buyout, what’s become of Bluebird Bio?

 Daily health & science — research, biotech, public health, the studies worth knowing.
 Free.

-- David Meek acquired Bluebird Bio roughly a year ago for what the source describes as "the pharma industry equivalent of loose change," when the gene therapy company was on the brink of bankruptcy.
+- David Meek acquired near-bankrupt Bluebird Bio last year for a sum described as "the pharma industry equivalent of loose change," when the company was on the brink of bankruptcy.

-- Meek stated in a "swaggering" interview that the company will dominate the sickle cell disease gene therapy market "for years to come," while lambasting unnamed competitors.
+- In one of his first interviews since the deal, Meek lambasted competitors and predicted the company would dominate the sickle cell disease gene therapy market "for years to come."